ForEvolve/forevolve.github.io/_posts/en/2018-07-23-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-infrastructure-as-code.md

 technology-relative-level:
 - { name: VSTS, level: Beginners }
 - { name: DevOps, level: Beginners }
+updates:
+- { date: 2019-07-09, description: "Fix an error in the build code" }
 ---

 I've got a good idea from a reader, and I decided to move forward with it: Infrastructure as code.